01 — The Short Answer

 A mid-month balance that looks acceptable provides false reassurance.
 Because the permission surge has already created a structural deficit, and because large fixed expenses often land in the third or fourth week, the visible balance overstates the true discretionary position.
 People who are in drift spend against a number that is not the real number.
 By the time the real number becomes visible, it is already too late to adjust meaningfully.
 This is the hidden architecture of the behavioral causes of overspending — decisions made without full information.

-Week three is when the system breaks under its own weight.
+The last week is when the system breaks under its own weight.

 By the third week, the cumulative effect of the permission surge and drift zone has reduced the real discretionary budget significantly.
 But the awareness of this reduction is delayed — and the behavioral response to financial scarcity often makes things worse before they get better.
 This is the constraint failure phase.